siberoloji/siberoloji.github.io/content/en/docs/howtos/linuxmint/1-installation-setup/300-2025-02-05-optimize-hardware-acceleration-on-linux-mint.md

   - hardware acceleration
 featured_image: /images/linuxmint1.webp
 ---
 Linux Mint is a popular, user-friendly Linux distribution that’s known for its stability and performance.
 However, to fully leverage your system’s capabilities, especially when dealing with graphics-intensive tasks like video playback, gaming, or complex graphical applications, enabling hardware acceleration can make a significant difference.
-This blog post will guide you through the process of setting up hardware acceleration on Linux Mint, ensuring smoother performance and better resource management.
+This article will guide you through the process of setting up hardware acceleration on Linux Mint, ensuring smoother performance and better resource management.

 ## What is Hardware Acceleration?